mschlech/SoundCloudWallpaper/README.md

 ## Features

- * obtains the waveform png , track owner and track title via an java-api-wrapper
+ * Obtains the waveform png , track owner and track title via an java-api-wrapper
    [SoundCloud Java API wrapper (OAuth2 only)](https://github.com/soundcloud/java-api-wrapper) call against the soundcloud Live system.
- * the track will be selected randomly.
-The waveform png , the title and the owner will be displayed on the device
+ * The track will be selected randomly.
+The waveform png , the title and the owner will be displayed on the device.
- * (not yet working) selectable source via preference to obtain all tracks or favorites of users soundcloud profile
+ * (not yet working) selectable source via preference to obtain all tracks or favorites of users soundcloud profile.
- * waveform png and additional track information changes from time to time or by a user interaction as described above.
+ * Waveform png and additional track information changes from time to time or by a user interaction as described above.
- * wipe to the next virtual screen of the device will show the next section of the waveform.
+ * Wipe to the next virtual screen of the device will show the next section of the waveform.
- * one tap gets randomly to the next track with its information.
+ * One tap gets randomly to the next track with its information.
- * double tap on the homescreen opens the displayed soundfile in a browser on (http://www.soundcloud.com) or opens the soundcloud app if installed.
+ * Double tap on the homescreen opens the displayed soundfile in a browser on (http://www.soundcloud.com) or opens the soundcloud app if installed.
- * (preferences not yet working) Preferences to enable user initiated download swipe down the soundcloud logo.
+ * (Preferences not yet working) Preferences to enable user initiated download swipe down the soundcloud logo.

 ## Installation